dfigueiredo/JobSubmitter/README.md

 # JobSubmitter

-This package is used to submit multple crab or condor tasks on lxplus.
-Moreover, it is also optimized to produce private Monte-Carlo (MC) samples.
+This package is used to submit multiple crab or condor tasks from lxplus.
+Moreover, this tool is also optimized to produce private Monte-Carlo (MC) CMSSW samples (from LHE or CMSSW MC Interfaces).

 ## Installation

-Download the package from git.
+First, download the package from the git repository.
 It is also important to set the crab environment as well as CMSSW (cmsenv) where your plugins are set.

 ```bash
 git clone https://github.com/dfigueiredo/JobSubmitter.git